w3f/Grants-Program/applications/zk-rollups.md

 The following diagram is the architecture we implement.
 ![architecture](https://drive.google.com/uc?id=1hacBr-U4YVp0gH6EddxKgb3Oh17XVYyb)

-There are four components we implement.
+There are four components we implement as substrate pallet and these allow substrate-based chain to do following things.
 * Prover: Create proof which verifies the block validity.
 * Operator: Collect transactions, create block and submit block to mainchain contract.
 * User Wallet: Send transaction to operator and deposit Ether/ERC20 token to mainchain contract.